 For them to do that, you need to recognise their needs first.
 That’s why great office design starts with people.

-A typical office workforce is composed of different personalities – from extravert to introvert.
+A typical office workforce is composed of different personalities – from extrovert to introvert.
 Some need peace and quiet to think, others thrive in collaborative atmospheres buzzing with activity.

 By incorporating agile office principles into office design, you can create a better office culture where people feel valued.
 Give staff a choice of work settings so they can play to their own strengths, and watch their wellbeing and productivity levels shoot up.